By Teachers, For Teachers

 The new school year is upon us.
 You may be thinking, what can you do differently this year?
 How can you stand out above the crowd?
 How can your school become a larger part of the school community?

-While Twitter is beginning to catch on with many educators, schools are lagging in their adoption of the platform.
-Twitter is a quick and easy tool to let the entire school community know what's going on with you and your students.
+While Twitter in the classroom is beginning to catch on with many educators, schools are lagging in their adoption of the platform.
+Twitter in the classroom is a quick and easy tool to let the entire school community know what's going on with you and your students.
 Updates can come from anywhere and users don't have to have a Twitter account to follow along.

 But where do you start?
-What are some things to consider?
+What are some things to consider when using Twitter in the classroom?

 Here is a quick guide for schools and districts that want to start using Twitter.